 As with store-bought aprons, our design is meant to be one-size-fits-all.
 However, we realize you may still wish to make yours smaller or larger.
 As a reference, the front waistband of this apron is 18″ wide, the ties are each approximately 34″ long, and the total skirt length (from the bottom of the Hem to the bottom of the waistband) is 17”.

 Fabric and Other Supplies

-- ⅝ yard of 45″+ wide quilting weight cotton for the apron skirt’s bottom panel, the waistband, and the pocket binding; we used Gretchen in Citrine from the Color Brigade collection by Jennifer Paganelli for FreeSpirit Fabrics
+- ⅝ yard of 45″+ wide quilting weight cotton for the apron skirt’s bottom panel, the waistband, and the pocket Binding; we originally used Gretchen in Citrine from the Color Brigade collection by Jennifer Paganelli for FreeSpirit Fabrics

 - 2 yards of medium rick rack; we used yellow rick rack, purchased locally